Peteryar/Todo/Readme.md

 1. Want to run project in a local instance of mongodb or your personal cloud instance of mongodb

-> export db="mongodb connetiontion string"
+> export db="mongodb connetion string"
+on Mac or
+> set db="mongodb connection string"
+on PC

 # start app
 1. start backend server by navigating todo directory in backend